google94e8ae788ae3f8ce

 Archive

-Cooking in a smaller area living on a boat on the Thames is not without its challenges for my son Camiel.
+Cooking in a smaller area on a boat is not without its challenges for my son Camiel.
 As much as he loves boating life, there are always compromises.

 He is often seen using one-pot cooking for dishes to save time and space.
 Having struggled with coming up with easy, nutritious plant-based wholefoods to easy his dry skin symptoms, this dish for him has stood the test of his boating lifestyle.